Non-Acid Reflux (LPR)

 There are a few lifestyle changes that may be helpful for either acid or non-acid reflux.
 Keep the head of bed elevated more than 30 degrees.
 Best way to do this is by placing a few bricks/books under the legs at the head of the bed to tilt the entire bed.
 Or, sleep in a chair recliner.
 Or, purchase a mattress wedge.
 Sleeping with several pillows is not adequate as one needs the chest region also to be higher than your stomach (not just the head).

 Medications that might help include robinul forte, Maalox (less preferable) or Gaviscon Advance made by Reckitt Benckiser (NOT the same as gaviscon sold in the United States by GlaxoSmithKline which contains significantly less of the key alginate ingredient).
 Read more here.
 Reglan is another medication that might be helpful, though has the potential for serious (and permanent!) neurological side effects.
 Research article regarding use of Gaviscon Advance for LPR shown here and here.
 Gaviscon Advance Suspension/Liquid made by Reckitt Benckiser contains at least 500mg of the key ingredient sodium alginate in 5ml dose (1 tsp).
 Occasionally, Amazon.com does stock this medication.
 Here's a list of other online pharmacies that may stock it.
+Alternative supplements are also sold that contain the same alginate ingredient (but no research has been done to see if these alternative forms work as well).

 If non-acid LPR is affecting your quality of life, please contact our office for an appointment.